Gotta Getcha

-"Gotta Getcha" is a song by American rapper Jermaine Dupri, released as the first single from his compilation album Young, Fly & Flashy, Vol. 1 (2005).
+"Gotta Getcha" is a song by the American rapper Jermaine Dupri, released as the first single from his compilation album Young, Fly & Flashy, Vol. 1 (2005).
 The album version features vocals by Johntá Austin, and uncredited vocals from Janet Jackson and Missy Elliott, the latter of whom helped write the song alongside Dupri and LRoc.
 The original version featured Elliott rapping and singing the chorus.
 The remix features Usher, Austin and Rico Love.
 Another remix featuring Usher, Austin and Missy Elliott was released via mixtapes.

 Music video

 Janet Jackson makes a cameo in the song's music video as an exotic dancer portraying a school teacher.